The Tetons

 THE TETONS

-*Coombs’ expulsion served only to deepen his affinity for out-of-bounds skiing, and heighten his already mythical status.
-Doug’s persistence and notoriety eventually helped encourage changes in land use policy in the United States, which greatly expanded sidecountry (or off-piste) access for recreational skiers and snowboarders on public land adjacent to privately-owned/operated ski resorts.
+*Coombs’ expulsion served only to deepen his affinity for out-of-bounds skiing, and heighten his already mythical status in the ski world.
+Doug’s persistence and notoriety eventually helped encourage changes in land use policy in the United States, which greatly expanded sidecountry (or off-piste) access for recreational skiers and snowboarders on public lands adjacent to privately-owned/operated ski resorts.

 click on images to enlarge